-Clean-up will be part of skills objectives grade.
 You will be expected to maintain a clean and safe work area at all times.
 A complete lab area cleanup will be performed at the end of the semester.
-Attendance will be mandatory for cleanup in order to be admitted to final exams
+Attendance will be mandatory for cleanup in order to be admitted to final exams.

-There are four levels of attainable grades in the Automotive Service program.
+There are four levels of attainable grades in the Automotive Service Technology program.
 This grading policy follows industry standards used in ASE certification testing.
-The levels are: A (90 and above) B (80 to 89) C (70 to 79) F (69 and below)
+The levels are:

+A (90 and above)

+B (80 to 89)

+C (70 to 79)

+F (69 and below)

-- E. Special Requirements: The student may be required to pass a series of comprehensive exit exams related to the main competencies covered in the automotive courses.
+- E. Special Requirements: The student must pass a series of comprehensive exit exams related to the main competencies covered in the automotive courses.
 The exams shall be administered during the last semester of the program. - F. Behavior: The student is expected to follow all of the rules and regulations of the program, provided to you the first week of class, and posted in the classroom and lab area.
 Students who are deemed by their instructor to be disruptive, disrespectful, and/or otherwise detrimental to the class may be dropped from all automotive courses in which you are enrolled for the semester.
 A separate document outlining Classroom and Lab Area rules is provided the first week of class.
 This document must be signed by each student before he/she is allowed in the lab.